 What is Suboxone?

-While Suboxone technically contains two different drugs, the primary effects of Suboxone come from buprenorphine.
-For this reason, Suboxone contains four times more buprenorphine and naloxone.
+While it technically contains two different drugs, the primary effects of it come from buprenorphine.
+For this reason, it contains four times more buprenorphine and naloxone.
 Buprenorphine helps treat the cravings and symptoms of opioid withdrawal.
 Naloxone does not have direct effects on treating opioid addiction.
 Naloxone is instead present in the medication to make it more difficult to abuse.